tx-pts-dai/templates/README.md

 # Templates

+Holds templates that can be customized through your favourite template engine (e.g. [Jinja](https://palletsprojects.com/projects/jinja/)).

 For an application you can pick your favourite [base](./bases/), and then add any addons you like.

 These are the rules: